Helping your child to communicate

 You can ask your GP, health visitor, nursery, or school staff to refer you to a speech and language therapist.
 If you prefer, you can refer your child yourself.
 Ask your NHS Primary Care Trust (PCT) for the telephone number of your local NHS speech and language therapy service.

 For your PCT's contact details:

 - ask your GP

 - go to the NHS Choice's online directory Find services: Primary Care Trusts.

 You can also use an independent speech and language therapist.
 Search for one on the Association of Speech and Language Therapists website or telephone them on 01494 48 83 06.

 Establishing communication with your child early on is very important.
 Using touch is a great way to do this.
 You could play simple, repetitive games like "Round and round the garden" and "This little piggy went to market".

 After a couple of goes, wait for your child to do something, then respond to what your child does - they may be telling you to play again.
 Or respond by making their move into the next game.
 The point is to help your child get the idea that they must take the lead, which is vital in communicating.

 As your child gets older, you could adapt this approach to other games involving anticipating noises, tapping or lines from familiar songs.

 Many children associate objects with ideas before they start to talk.
 In schools, objects are often used to help children understand their timetable, and to anticipate what is going to happen during the day.
 Using objects in this way is called Objects of Reference.
-If your child has limited understanding or doesn't use speech at all, you could use objects to talk about events, activities and choices.
+If your child has a limited understanding or doesn't use speech at all, you could use objects to talk about events, activities, and choices.